-After installing the InnovaMass Vortex Flow Meter, you are ready to begin operation.
+After installing the InnovaMass mass vortex flow meter, you are ready to begin operation.
 The sections in this chapter explain the display/keypad commands, meter start-up and programming.
 The meter is ready to operate at start up without any special programming.
 To enter parameters and system settings unique to your operation, see the following pages for instructions on using the setup menus.